| Title: | Tools for Analyzing IIDDA Datasets |

 series_variable |

-column name of series variable in 'data', default is "deaths" |
+column name of series variable in |

 start_year_variable |